Eastern Promises: Plot

-Anna Khitrova, a Russian-British midwife at a London hospital, finds a Russian-language diary on the body of Tatiana, a teenage girl who dies in childbirth.
-Anna sets out to track down Tatiana's family so that she can find a home for the baby.
-Though Anna's mother, Helen, is open to the idea, Anna's Russian uncle, Stepan, a former KGB functionary, urges caution, saying that Tatiana was a prostitute.
-A business card tucked in the diary leads Anna to the Trans-Siberian Restaurant.
-The place is owned by Semyon, a seemingly kind older gentleman who, unbeknownst to Anna, is a vor in the Russian mafia.
-Semyon offers to help and Anna gives him a photocopy of the diary.
+Anna Khitrova, a Russian-British midwife who works at Trafalgar Hospital in London, finds a Russian language diary belonging to Tatiana, a 14-year-old drug-addicted prostitute who is pregnant.
+When Tatiana suffers a placental abruption, Anna performs a caesarian section and delivers a baby girl, but Tatiana dies in childbirth.
+Not wanting the baby to end up in foster care, Anna sets out to track down Tatiana's family.
+Though Anna's British mother, Helen, is open to the idea, Anna's Russian uncle, Stepan, a former KGB officer, urges caution.
+While reading Tatiana's diary, Anna finds a business card for the Trans-Siberian Restaurant and decides to meet with the owner, Semyon, who gives her a tour of the restaurant.
+Semyon is a seemingly kind older gentleman, but unbeknownst to Anna, he is a vor in the Russian mafia.
+When Anna tells Semyon about the diary, he offers to translate it, but she gives him a photocopy of the diary instead.

 Semyon's driver, Nikolai Luzhin, serves as the family "cleaner" and bodyguard of Kirill, Semyon's son.
-Kirill, a drunk who repeatedly disappoints Semyon, authorizes an ill-advised hit on a rival Chechen leader with the help of a Kurdish associate, Azim, and without Semyon's approval.
-Kirill spits on the dead Chechen's body, calling him a pederast, but Nikolai later tells Semyon that the Chechen had been spreading rumours that Kirill is gay.
-Nikolai removes identifying evidence from the Chechen's body which is then dumped in the Thames by Nicolai and Kirill.
+Kirill, a hedonistic drunk who repeatedly disappoints Semyon, authorizes a hit on Soyka, a rival Chechen leader with the help of a Kurdish associate, Azim, without Semyon's approval.
+Upon finding Soyka's body stored in a freezer, Kirill spits on him, calling him a pederast, but Nikolai later tells Semyon that Soyka had been spreading rumours that Kirill is gay.
+Nikolai removes Soyka's wallet from his body and amputates his fingers to impede identification, which is then dumped in the Thames by Nikolai and Kirill.
+At a whorehouse, Kirill pressures Nikolai into having sex with one of the trafficked girls in order to prove that he's not gay.
+Nikolai chooses a Ukrainian girl referred to as Kirilenko, and the two have sex as Kirill watches.
+After Kirill leaves the room, Nikolai's personality subtly changes and he questions Kirilenko to reveal her full name and that she is from Irpin.
+Nikolai then gives her all of his cash and a religious icon card, telling her to live a little longer.
+Later, the UK police come and take her into custody.